VisExcell/riskmodels/gail/README.md

 | Unknown     | 99            | 99               |
 | No          | 0             | 0                |
 | Yes         | 1             | 1                |

+- Use Unknown if answer to 7 is 'Unknown'
+- Use Zero if answer to 7 is 'No'

 ##First Degree relatives with Breast Cancer
 cancer.gov question 6: